 The motion vectors mvL0 and mvL1, the reference indices refIdxL0 and refIdxL1, and the prediction utilization flags predFlagL0 and predFlagL1, the disparity vector availability flags ivpMvFlagL0 and ivpMvFlagL1, and the disparity vectors ivpMvDispL0 and ivpMvDispL1 are derived as specified by the following ordered steps:

+The variable previousVspFlag, indicating whether view synthesis prediction merge candidate is added or not in the list, is set to 0.

+The view synthesis prediction merge candidate position index vspIndexTrue is set to -1.

 The derivation process for spatial merge ing candidates from neighboring prediction unit partitions as specified in subclause G.8.5.2.1.2 is invoked with the luma coding block location ( xC, yC ), the coding block size nCS, the luma prediction block location ( xP, yP ), the variable singleMCLFlag, the width and the height of the luma prediction block nPbW and nPbH and the partition index partIdx as inputs and the output is assigned to the availability flags availableFlagN, the reference indices refIdxL0N and refIdxL1N, the prediction list utilization flags predFlagL0N and predFlagL1N and the motion vectors mvL0N and mvL1N with N being replaced by A0, A1, B0, B1 or B2.

 The reference index for temporal merging candidate refIdxLX (with X being 0 or 1) is set equal to 0.

 The derivation process for temporal luma motion vector prediction in subclause G.8.5.2.1.7 is invoked with luma location ( xP, yP ), the width and the height of the luma prediction block nPbW and nPbH, and refIdxLX as the inputs and with the output being the availability flag availableFlagLXCol and the temporal motion vector mvLXCol.
 The variables availableFlagCol and predFlagLXCol (with X being 0 or 1, respectively) are derived as specified below.